-During Frieze Los Angeles, Christie’s will present Eye Contact: An Invitation, a non-selling portrait exhibition featuring 16 works by eight contemporary artists.
-Having traveled through Paris and Venice, the exhibition now makes its Los Angeles debut on the Beverly Hills terrace.
+At the same time as Frieze Los Angeles, Christie’s Los Angeles will present Eye Contact: An Invitation to the Pinault Collection, a non-selling portrait exhibition featuring 16 works by eight contemporary artists.
+The exhibition will feature works on loan from the Pinault collection.

 The exhibition, featuring works by Llyn Foulkes, Marlene Dumas, Cindy Sherman, Jim Shaw, Thomas Houseago, Pope.L, Luc Tuymans, and Lynette Yiadom-Boakye, explores human figuration with a focus on portraiture, offering a fresh perspective on the genre.